BC Mortgages for New Immigrants

-Down payments can be as small as 5% of the total value of the home.
-Of course smaller down payments require better credit histories and larger incomes.
-Small down payments also require greater amounts of documentation to satisfy the banks.
+Down payments for newcomers to Canada can be as small as 5% of the total value of the home.
+Smaller down payments require better credit histories and larger incomes.
+Small down payments also require greater amounts of documentation to satisfy lenders.

 Canadian Credit Requirements